liuruolin1011/Value-at-Risk/README.md

 # Value-at-Risk
-# Calculated the VaR and CVaR of the portfolio
+# Calculated the VaR of the portfolio with 3 methods